 Lindsey Rodriguez, Ph.D., and her colleagues surveyed young adults in romantic relationships to determine how often they communicate with exes, why they maintain contact, and what that says about their current relationship.
 In general, those who stayed in touch with an ex tended to be less committed to their current partner than those who did not.

 The study also found that the more frequent the contact with an ex, the less satisfied the participants were with their current relationship.
 Psychology Today found that the “grass is greener” syndrome has a similar effect.
-You may find yourself comparing a new relationship to an old one and romanticizing the former.
-This way of thinking is a trap; if the grass always seems greener on the other side, you’ll constantly project that into a new relationship.
+You may find yourself comparing a new relationship to an old one and romanticizing the former; either way, it’s definitely a trap for your happiness.

 Try to make a clean break from your ex so that you both have a chance to heal and avoid any drama associated with the breakup.
 Most relationship experts agree that implementing a no-contact rule in the wake of a painful breakup aids the recovery process for both parties involved.